 To give you a good idea of the budget you can expect, I’ll give you some examples of what things usually cost me in Lisbon.
-The prices are updated as per June 2017.
+The prices have been updated in August 2019.

 Lisbon budget and daily costs

-- Food: a typical lunch menu will cost between 7 and 9 euros (includes main dish + drink + dessert).
+- Food: a typical lunch menu will cost anywhere between 8 and 15 euros (includes main dish + drink + dessert).
 For dinner, prices start at 30/35EUR for a full dinner for two, including wine.

 - Water: going up and down those hills will make you thirsty.
-A big water bottle (1,5L) costs from 0,20EUR in local supermarkets.
+A big water bottle (1,5L) costs from 0,35EUR in local supermarkets.

 Overall and comparing to other european capitals, Lisbon is very cheap.
 You’ll see the city offers loads for your money, particularly in the food department.

-If you’re traveling with more people and dividing costs, it is perfectly possible to get around with less than 60EUR/USD per day, accommodation included.
-And if you’re careful, maybe even less than 50!
+If you’re traveling with more people and dividing costs, it is perfectly possible to get around with less than 60-70 euros per day, accommodation included.

 Insider tips for Lisbon